 - 17) Externship

-We offer medical assistant training in Atlanta and believe that our program is successful because it provides high-quality training with the appropriate combination of classroom instruction and hands-on experience in a training lab.
+We offer medical assistant programs in Georgia and believe that our program is successful because it provides high-quality training with the appropriate combination of classroom instruction and hands-on experience in a training lab.
 Students learn in a classroom environment and clinical laboratory that is set up like a real world medical lab.
 At the end of the program, students take one to three National Health Career Association exams to become certified to enter the workforce.